Kieran Djilali

-Kieran Stephen Larbi Allen-Djilali (born 22 January 1991), more commonly known as Kieran Djilali, is an English footballer who plays for Three Bridges.
+Kieran Stephen Larbi Allen-Djilali (born 1 January 1991), more commonly known as Kieran Djilali, is an English former footballer who played as a midfielder.
+He played in the Football League with Crystal Palace, Chesterfield, AFC Wimbledon and Portsmouth.

+Early life

+Djilali attended Dunraven School in Streatham.

 Club career

 Crystal Palace and loans

 Born in Lambeth, London, Djilali came through the academy at Crystal Palace, going on trial with Manchester United in mid-2007.

+Djilali made his Palace debut aged 17, as a substitute in a 2–1 Football League Cup victory over Hereford United.
+This was followed quickly by a string of first-team appearances in which he impressed.

+Djilali joined Conference Premier side Crawley Town on a month-long loan on 1 September 2009.
+He returned from his loan spell early in late September, having made 5 league appearances.

-He made his Palace debut at 17, followed quickly by a string of first-team appearances in which he impressed.
-A year later he moved to League Two side Chesterfield, where he scored his first career goal in a game against Darlington on 21 November 2009.
+On 13 November, he moved on loan to League Two side Chesterfield, where he scored his first career goal in a game against Darlington on 21 November 2009.
+On 15 December 2009, his loan was extended by a further month.

 He returned to Crystal Palace following his loan spell on 12 January 2010, and scored his first goal for Palace against Doncaster Rovers on 27 February 2010.
 He began the following season in Palace's first team but dropped out as manager George Burley sought to bring in more experienced players.

-In February, he returned to table-topping Chesterfield for a second loan spell, helping them to win the League Two title.
+In February, he returned to Chesterfield for a second loan spell.
+On 23 March, his loan at Chesterfield was extended to 16 April.
+Djilali scored once in 10 matches as Chesterfield were promoted to League One at the end of the season.

 When his contract at parent club Crystal Palace expired, he opted to leave Selhurst Park in the summer of 2011 to seek more game time.